-- Cover some costs incurred completing master’s projects, practica or theses
+Covers some costs incurred completing master’s projects, practica, or theses

-You can start your search for external funding by visiting Fastweb, SPIN, COS or another clearinghouse for student-centered grants.
+The links below, including the SEAS Funding Database, are meant to help you find funding opportunities.
+You can expand your search by visiting Fastweb, Pivot, SPIN, or another clearinghouse for student-centered grants.

 May include full-tuition waiver, health and dental benefits, and a monthly stipend.
 There are three types of appointments: